akkartik/mu/Readme.md

   # consumed before it's produced.
   ```

 Channels are the unit of synchronization in Mu.
-Blocking on channels are the
+Blocking on a channel is the
-only way tasks can sleep waiting for results.
+only way for the OS to put a task to sleep.
 The plan is to do all I/O over
-channels that wait for data to return.
+channels.

 Routines are expected to communicate purely by message passing, though nothing
 stops them from sharing memory since all routines share a common address
 space.
 However, idiomatic Mu will make it hard to accidentally read or clobber
 random memory locations.
 Bounds checking is baked deeply into the semantics,
-and pointer arithmetic will be mostly forbidden (except inside the memory
-allocator and a few other places).
+and pointers can never be invalidated.

 ---